-The bands observed at shorter wavelengths or higher photon energies correspond to transitions in which, simultaneously, vibrational eigen modes (or vibrational states) of the molecules are excited in addition to the pure electronic excitation (Figure 1.9c and d).
+The bands observed at shorter wavelengths or higher photon energies correspond to transitions in which, simultaneously, vibrations of the nuclei in the molecules are excited in addition to the pure electronic excitation (Figures 1.10c and d).
 Such transitions are called vibronic transitions.
 What determines the probability that a certain vibrational state is excited simultaneously?
 As with electrons, for the nuclei of a molecule only probabilities can be given of finding them at a certain position.
-For a certain vibrational state, v, of molecules this probability can be calculated from vibrational wave functions, $\chi_v(\vec{r})$:
+For a certain vibrational state, $\nu$ , of molecules this probability can be calculated from vibrational wave functions, $\chi{\nu}(\vec{r})$ :

-$$P{\nu}(\vec{r}) = \chi{\nu}^{}(\vec{r})\chi{\nu}(\vec{r})^{3}$$ (1.6)
+$$P{\nu}(\vec{r}) = \chi{\nu}^{}(\vec{r})\chi{\nu}(\vec{r}) \tag{1.6}^{3}$$

-Again, only certain vibrational eigen states are possible.
-At room temperature, molecules are usually in the lowest vibrational state of the electronic ground state, S_0 .
-Vibrational eigen states are defined by the vibrational quantum number, being zero for the vibrational ground state, $\nu = 0$.
-Figure 1.9c and d shows that for a diatomic molecule the probability distribution of finding the two nuclei at a certain position displaced from their equilibrium distance is given by a Gaussian function for $\nu = 0$.
-In Figure 1.9 the equilibrium position in the S_0 state is defined by the nuclear displacement 0 on the x-axis.
+Again, only certain vibrational eigenstates are possible.
+At room temperature, molecules are usually in the lowest vibrational state of the electronic ground state, S0.
+Vibrational eigenstates are defined by the vibrational quantum number, being zero for the vibrational ground state, $\nu = 0$ .
+Figure 1.10c and d shows that for a diatomic molecule the probability distribution of finding the two nuclei at a certain position displaced from their equilibrium distance is given by a Gaussian function for v=0.
+In Figure 1.10 the equilibrium position in the S0 state is defined by the nuclear displacement 0 on the x-axis.
 A displacement of the nuclei to longer distances acts against the electronic bonding forces.
 A displacement of the nuclei to shorter distances acts against the repulsion forces between the positively charged nuclei.
-Consequently, any
+Consequently, any displacement leads to an increase in the energy contained in the molecule.
+This energy increase for the S0 and in the S1 states is visualized by the parabolic-like curves in Figure 1.10c and d.
+Such curves are called potential-energy curves.
+For very large separations of the nuclei, of course, bond breakage or dissociation occurs.
+This is indicated by the asymmetry of the curves for high vibrational energies.